 Don de silentio

 Now we have the answer, in the form of The Silence, DeLillo’s eighteenth book and a micro-critique of our dependency on technology.
-The first thing to observe is that the novel—really more of a novella or bound short story with an annoying Beatnik-esque typeface—is in no way about Covid-19, despite its publisher’s breathless assurances that here is a novel the speaks to our immediate distress.
+The first thing to observe is that the novel—really more of a novella or bound short story with an annoying Beatnik-esque typeface—is in no way about Covid-19, despite its publisher’s breathless assurances that here is a novel that speaks to our immediate distress.
 On the contrary, everything about The Silence is deceptively straightforward.
 In the year 2022, a married couple, Jim Kripps and Tessa Berens, are aboard a plane, en route from Paris to watch the big game with a group of friends consisting of gambling-prone Max Stenner, ex-physics professor Diane Lucas, and her gifted former student Martin Dekker, a boy genius with a head full of Einstein and Gödel.
 Suddenly, and for no apparent reason, technology craps out.
 The TV goes dead, phones expire, the lights go out, and Jim and Tessa’s airplane falls out of the sky.
 (Don’t worry, they’re fine and arrive at the aborted Super Bowl party scarcely the worse for wear).